 2.2 Adjustment s to Thermocouples

 All thermocouples were standardized to be 20in. long to prevent situations where thermocouples tugged on the data acquisition board.

-.
-Added shrink-wrap around tips of thermocouples for improved handling and contact within holes.
+The thermocouples do not have a circular cross-section due to the two wires that are next to each other.
+To fit well, The thermocouples’ fiberglass sheath was carefully cut around each tip to ensure a snug friction-fit in the brass.

+In some instances, adding heat shrink tubing around the ends of the thermocouples, as well as the connection point of the thermocouple to the MCP9601’s terminal block improved the reliability of data collection, as well as ensuring fiberglass debris does not harm lab occupants.
 To facilitate ease of removal before and after testing, a slip fit was machined out of the insulation as well as the 60mm long brass conduction paths and 30mm long sample pieces.
 A slight chamfer was added to the hole for thermocouples on the PTFE insulation for ease of insertion.
 In the previously published paper, thermocouples were cut by hand, which resulted in frayed edges.
-This not only is difficult to work with, but it can also cause inaccurate fluctuations in data because of contact between the two metals within the thermocouple in undesired locations.
+This not only causes skin irritation, but it can also cause inaccurate fluctuations in data because of contact between the two metals within the thermocouple in undesired locations.
+Heat shrink was added to the ends of the thermocouple, as well as the connection to the terminal block on the MCP9601.

-Adjusted thermocouple tips